straybiker/HA-load-balancer/README.md

           {% else %} unavailable
           {% endif %}
 ```

-I assume active load balancing needs to be switched off on the Alfen charger to avoid conflicts.
-I don't have a license, so running this load balancer in combination with the one from Alfen is untested.

 >[!Tip]
 >Since household power consumption can be scattery; best to pass it first trough a low pass filter. https://www.home-assistant.io/integrations/filter/#low-pass.
 See the spikes in raw power measurements in the screenshot above.